kubeflow/website/content/docs/fairing/install-fairing.md

     which virtualenv
     ```

-    The response should be something like this.
+    The response should be something like this:

     ```bash
     /usr/bin/virtualenv